 - Royal College of Veterinary Surgeons (RCVS).

-The University will report any concerns about a student's professionalism to the relevant Executive Dean of Faculty and the relevant Head of School and will investigate it as a matter of urgency.
-Normally a Student Services Manager will investigate working alongside a member of the University academic staff who is a registrant of the relevant Registration Body and is independent of the student.
+The University will report any concerns about a student's professionalism to the relevant Executive Dean, Pro-Vice-Chancellor of Faculty and the relevant Head of School and will investigate it as a matter of urgency.
+Normally a Case Officer will investigate working alongside a member of the University academic staff who is a registrant of the relevant Registration Body and is independent of the student.

 Being notified about concerns

-Within five working days of receiving the allegation, the Student Services Manager will write to you:
+Within five working days of receiving the allegation, the Case Officer will write to you:

 - Explaining that an allegation has been made about your professional behaviour

-- Explaining the nature of the allegation and that it is being investigated as part of the regulations for fitness to practise (PDF), a copy of which will be supplied to the you
+- Explaining the nature of the allegation and that it is being investigated as part of the regulations for fitness to practise, a copy of which will be supplied to the you

 - Identifying which Registration Body’s professional conduct or practice requirements are applicable (a copy of which will be supplied to you)